 If a driver is going just a bit too fast for your liking, be sure to ask them to please slow down.

-Essential Thai Phrases
+Essential Thai Phrases for Going Shopping

 - How much is this? — A nee tâo rài? (an-nee tao rai)